-Travel experts agree—2021 will be the year of the road trip.
+Travel experts agree—this will be the year of the road trip.
 Since many of us have been driving fewer miles each month due to pandemic restrictions, we may have forgotten to give our vehicles the TLC they deserve.
 Before you hit the road on your next road trip, it’s important to give your car a full inspection to make sure it’s road ready.
 We spoke with AAA Car Care expert Daryl Thompson to get his recommendations on how to prepare your car for your next road trip adventure.

 WHO SHOULD INSPECT YOUR VEHICLE?